White Mountain School: Athletics and co-curricular activities

 The White Mountain School's rock climbing program was the first high school program to earn accreditation from the American Mountain Guides Association (AMGA).
-The sport climbing program partners with USA Climbing to provide multiple opportunities for competition.
-Students who choose to pursue outdoor sports learn the technical aspects of climbing and explore topics as minimum-impact travel, first aid, navigation, orienteering, trip planning, and natural history.
+The sport climbing program partnered with USA Climbing to provide multiple opportunities for competition.
+Students who chose to pursue outdoor sports learned the technical aspects of climbing and explore topics as minimum-impact travel, first aid, navigation, orienteering, trip planning, and natural history.

 Costs and financial aid

-Tuition, room and board for 2016-2017 is $57,900.
-Day student tuition is $29,000.
+Tuition, room and board for the 2016-17 academic year was $57,900.
+Day student tuition was $29,000.
 Learning Center tutorials and the ESL Program have additional fees.
-40% of students receive financial aid, with an average award of $40,000.
-Eligibility is based on need as established by School and Student Services (SSS) by National Association of Independent Schools.
+40% of students received financial aid, with an average award of $40,000.
+Eligibility was based on need as established by School and Student Services (SSS) by National Association of Independent Schools.